ddap600/Java-React-Basic-Employee-CRUD/README.txt

 Go to settings and enable annotation processing.
 Go to settings and enable / install the Lombok plugin.

+Front To End Connection:

+To coonect the React Frontend to the Java Backend I am using axios.
+Installed, by running "npm install axios --save"

 Database:

 This project uses a MySQL database.